ID&V (Identification and Verification) – What do we mean by it?

 Can we do it better?

 YES!
 Why not automate the ID&V process?
-If an agent can use data to verify a caller’s ID, it’s likely that it could also be used within the IVR menu.
+If an agent can use data to verify a caller’s ID, likely, it could also be used within the IVR menu.
 So the system can do the heavy lifting before the call reaches the agent.

 Our system can securely take the caller’s input and cross-check it against the data held on them.
 The result, and other useful information, can be screen-popped to the agent for use during the call.

 - Takes repeatable tasks away from the adviser – reducing overhead costs